m1chae1bx/stock-data-kafka-pipeline/README.md

 3. Verify that the Minikube cluster is running by running the following command `kubectl get nodes`.
 4. Deploy the Kafka zookeeper by running the following command `kubectl apply -f kubernetes/zookeeper.yaml`.
 5. Once the zookeeper is deployed, deploy the Kafka broker by running the following command `kubectl apply -f kubernetes/kafka-broker.yaml`.
+6. Build the container image for the Stock Data Processor Python application by running the following command `docker build -t stock-data-processor -f apps/stock-data-processor/Dockerfile .`.
+9. Load the container image into the Minikube cluster by running the following command `minikube image load stock-data-processor`.
+7. Deploy the Stock Data Processor application by running the following command `kubectl apply -f kubernetes/stock-data-processor.yaml`.
-6. Build the container image for the Stock Data Fetcher Python application by running the following command `docker build -t stock-data-fetcher -f apps/stock-data-fetcher/Dockerfile .`.
+8. Build the container image for the Stock Data Fetcher Python application by running the following command `docker build -t stock-data-fetcher -f apps/stock-data-fetcher/Dockerfile .`.
-7. Load the container image into the Minikube cluster by running the following command `minikube image load stock-data-fetcher`.
+9. Load the container image into the Minikube cluster by running the following command `minikube image load stock-data-fetcher`.
-8. Deploy the Stock Data Fetcher application as a Kubernetes resource by running the following command `kubectl apply -f kubernetes/stock-data-fetcher.yaml`.
+10. Deploy the Stock Data Fetcher application as a Kubernetes resource by running the following command `kubectl apply -f kubernetes/stock-data-fetcher.yaml`.
 This is a Kubernetes cronjob that will run at a regular interval as defined in the cron expression to fetch the stock data for the predefined stocks.
-9. Build the container image for the Stock Data Processor Python application by running the following command `docker build -t stock-data-processor -f apps/stock-data-processor/Dockerfile .`.
-10. Deploy the Stock Data Processor application by running the following command `kubectl apply -f kubernetes/stock-data-processor.yaml`.
+11. To run the cronjob immediately, you can run the following command `kubectl create job --from=cronjob/stock-data-fetcher <job name>`.

 # Monitoring and Logging